arnaud-dezandee/apigee-hybrid-vmware/04-apigee-asm/README.md

   --project=_YOUR_GCP_PROJECT_ID_
 ```

-Unarchive the offline bundle and install asm with the provided file:
+Unarchive the offline bundle and install ASM with the provided file:

 * [`overlay.yaml`](./overlay.yaml)